Resource Stewardship and Science

 2008-2012 Director, Master of Science in Environmental Science Program, Alaska Pacific University

-Glacier and Permafrost Monitoring for Wrangell-St Elias and Denali national parks and preserves and Yukon-Charley Rivers National Preserve
+Glacier monitoring for Wrangell-St Elias, Denali, and Glacier Bay national parks and preserves

-SAR Team member, Wrangell-St Elias National Park and Preserve
+SAR Incident Management Team Planning Chief, Wrangell-St Elias National Park and Preserve

 President, Board of Directors, The Wrangell Mountains Center (2006-2010)